-The Scoops contain a variation of maple syrup, organic coconut cream and sweet potato puree to provide the sugar, which is a much healthier alternative to regular grocery store ice cream which contains significant amounts of added cane sugar.
+The Scoops contain a variation of maple syrup, organic coconut cream and sweet potato puree to provide the sweet taste, which is a much healthier alternative to regular grocery store ice cream which contains significant amounts of added, processed sugar.

 Sweet potato was reviewed by medical researchers in the Advances in Food and Nutrition Research journal and the study authors concluded that “The sweet potato could be considered as an excellent novel source of natural health-promoting compounds, such as beta-carotene and anthocyanins, for the functional food market”.

-We recommend all Daily Harvest Scoops products, and this is the first sweet or snack product we’ve recommended to date.
-We find these to be excellent and healthy options for consumers who have a sweet tooth, and it’s uncommon to find a brand actually willing to experiment with ingredient formulation to make their products healthier rather than just use processed sugar.
+We recommend all Daily Harvest Scoops products, and this is the first sweet or ice cream product we’ve recommended to date.
+We find these to be excellent and healthy options for consumers who have a sweet tooth, and it’s uncommon to find a brand actually willing to experiment with an ice cream ingredient formulation to make their products healthier rather than just use processed sugar.

 A YouTube creator called OH HAPPY MEI published an unboxing and review video of Daily Harvest Scoops: